What It’s Like to Fly United Basic Economy

 - Water bottle

-I used the Tortuga packable duffle bag and even had some extra room to spare.
-However, this takes some skills.
+The Tortuga Laptop Backpack is a perfectly-sized personal item with plenty of room for your laptop and enough space for a couple of days worth of clothes.
+However, packing in just a personal item takes some skills.
 If you’re not a light packer, test it out on a shorter trip before committing to something longer.

-Pain score: 5/5
+Pain Score: 5/5

 When asked, “Will you check a bag?”
-I hit no. The app then told me I had to see a United representative and show them my luggage to continue.
+I said no. The app then told me I had to see a United representative and show them my luggage to continue.
 And, that’s how I discovered the only way to get your boarding pass in advance is to pay to check a bag.
 Apparently, traveling with just a personal item is so unbelievable and unusual that you need to prove your light packing skills to a United agent in person.

 Boarding & Departure

-Pain score: 2/5
+Pain Score: 2/5

-Pain score: 2/5
+Pain Score: 2/5

 The actual flight experience was no different than a regular economy ticket.
-Same old squished seat, free drink, but no food, and economy class service.
+Same old squished seat, free drink but no food, and economy class service.

-Your seat is a total gamble on the basic economy fare, though.
-I lucked out on my seating assignment, since I had a window seat and no one in the middle — the flight equivalent of finding $20.
+Your seat is a total gamble on the Basic Economy fare, though.
+I lucked out on my seating assignment, since I had a window seat and no one in the middle, the flight equivalent of finding $20.